arbitrary-number/quantum-number/README.md

 - Permitting open, fair use under defined attribution and licensing terms

 Any use, modification, or distribution of this code and specification **must retain proper attribution** and preserve this license and NOTICE file.

+## Wildcard Definition Clause

+For the purposes of this project and its associated licensing under the Apache License 2.0, the terms **“Quantum Number”**, **“Quantum Number <Field>”**, **“Quantum Number [Field]”**, and any similar variants shall be interpreted broadly and inclusively.

+Here, **`<Field>`** and **`[Field]`** are placeholders representing any and all scientific, engineering, computational, technological, or applied disciplines, fields, or domains that may utilize, extend, or build upon the Quantum Number system.

+This includes, but is not limited to, all explicitly listed fields within this documentation, as well as any future or unforeseen areas where the Quantum Number framework or related terminology may be applied.

+This clause ensures comprehensive coverage and protection of the Quantum Number intellectual property and associated terminology against unauthorized use or patent claims in all present and future domains.

 ---